-This amazing DIY makeup setting spray can hydrate your skin and keep your makeup in place and stay fresh all day long…BUT, if you use as much as I do, it can get pricey!
-Let me show you how to save a bunch of cash by making your own *cheap* DIY setting spray!
+This amazing DIY makeup setting spray can hydrate your skin and keep your makeup in place and stay fresh all day long…but it can get pricey.
+Let me show you how to save a bunch of cash by making your own cheap DIY setting spray.

 Or perhaps you even use an inexpensive brand like E.L.F. or another drugstore brand, which is great, but it can still add up.

-I’ll show you my original “recipe” using only 3 ingredients and an even cheaper option using only 2 ingredients for your DIY makeup setting spray so you can customize it to fit your budget!
+I’ll show you my original “recipe” using only 3 ingredients and an even cheaper option using only 2 ingredients for your DIY makeup setting spray so you can customize it to fit your budget.

 You have two options, you can either use a bottle you already have or purchase one.
-In the video above, I reuse a bottle I already had because I like the way it sprayed.
+In the video above, I reuse a bottle I already had because I like the way it is sprayed.

 Feel free to do the same, but if you don’t have a bottle to use, you can pick up a nice (cheap) glass bottle like this.

-A teaspoon measuring spoon, although you technically could eyeball it, if needed (it’s not an exact science) and a few napkins are all you’ll need for this quick DIY setting spray!
+A teaspoon measuring spoon, although you technically could eyeball it, if needed (it’s not an exact science), and a few napkins are all you’ll need for this quick DIY setting spray.

 I would suggest not using regular tap water for this since it will be going directly onto your skin.

-Remember, your skin is your biggest organ and you want to make sure you’re putting as few contaminants on it as possible!
+Remember, your skin is your biggest organ, and you want to make sure you’re putting as few contaminants on it as possible!